 Hazelwood power station is the dirtiest power plant in Australia, and the third-dirtiest in the world.
-After a long community campaign, Hazelwood is now closing.
+After a long community campaign, Hazelwood has now closed.

 Neither the Victorian Labor Government or the Federal Coalition Government have a plan for the fair phase-out of all polluting coal plants.

 The Greens will keep fighting for a fair and just transition beyond coal, supporting communities through the retirement of coal power plants.

 We need to invest in the economy of the future to create jobs that will last.
 We’ve helped create and secure long-term manufacturing jobs by supporting investment in clean industries building trams, trains and wind turbines here in Victoria.